mangeshkokse/Git/Git_QA.md

+# Git

-# Q. What is Git?
+## Q. What is Git?

-**Git** is a **distributed version control system (VCS)** that allows multiple developers to work on a project simultaneously while tracking and managing changes to the project's codebase.
+Git is a distributed version control system (VCS) that allows multiple developers to work on a project simultaneously while tracking and managing changes to the project's codebase.
 It keeps a history of all changes made to files, enabling collaboration, tracking of code versions, and easy recovery of previous states.

 ## Key Features of Git